KaiduY/ReMake/README.md

 ./install.sh
 ```

-To get the data from the scanner run from the main directory:
+To get the data from the scanner run from the repo main directory:

 ```sh
 conda init